19hours/sg-statutes/Acts/Building Maintenance and Strata Management Act.md

 (a) keep a record of the prescribed by-laws and any by-laws made by the management corporation under this section or section 33 which are in force from time to time;

-(b) display a copy of the prescribed by-laws and any other by-laws made by the management corporation under this section or section 33 on a notice board maintained by the management corporation on the common property;
+(b) make available for viewing, free of charge, the prescribed by‑laws and any by‑laws made by the management corporation under this section or section 33 which are in force, as follows:

+(i) display them on a notice board maintained by the management corporation on the common property;

+(ii) make them available for viewing at the office of the management corporation, on the application of a person who has an interest in so applying; and

+[Act 35 of 2017 wef 01/02/2019]

-(c) on receipt of an application in writing made by a subsidiary proprietor, or by a person duly authorised to apply on behalf of a subsidiary proprietor for a copy of the by-laws which are in force, supply to such subsidiary proprietor or duly authorised person at a reasonable cost a copy of the by-laws; and
+(c) on receipt of an application in writing made by a subsidiary proprietor, or by a person duly authorised to apply on behalf of a subsidiary proprietor for a copy of the by-laws which are in force, supply to such subsidiary proprietor or duly authorised person, on payment of a fee that is not more than a prescribed amount, a copy of the by‑laws.

-(d) on the application of any person who satisfies the management corporation that he has a proper interest in so applying, make the by-laws available for his inspection.
+[Act 35 of 2017 wef 01/02/2019]

+(d) [Deleted by Act 35 of 2017 wef 01/02/2019]

 (9) No by-law made under this section or section 33 shall be capable of operating —